 For you, it means that your clicks are “burned up” and thus your “invested” money.

 - With the questionable quality of leads, you might end up scamming people.
 Your offer can easily be sent out to persons who have no interest in it.

 The thing is that there is a huge business going on, meaning selling and buying email addresses…

-…Imagine you get an email from the source or company where you signed up, in the past.
+Imagine receiving an email from a source or company you previously signed up with.

 Here is a real-life example where people were buying solo ads, but they did not get any results.